7 Things You Should Know About the Rasmussen University Healthcare Management Program

 Life doesn’t come with a pause button.
 Our students have bills to pay, work obligations and family demands that aren’t going away just because they’re in school.
 There’s a lot of responsibilities to keep balanced as a student, and Rasmussen University programs aim to provide as much flexibility as possible in order to make earning a degree a reality.

-The Healthcare Management Bachelor’s degree program is offered fully online, which gives students the opportunity to complete more of their education on their own time.
-Additionally, students have the opportunity to save by completing Flex Choice Credit by Assessment offerings.
-These self-directed offerings can be used to fulfill some academic program requirements.
-By demonstrating your mastery with successful completion of these assessment offerings, you are able to test out of some courses within this academic program.
+Students have the opportunity to save by completing self-directed assessments.
+These $149 online self-directed offerings can be used to fulfill some academic program requirements.
+By demonstrating mastery with successful completion of these assessment offerings, students are able to ‘test out’ of some courses within this academic program.

-This program also features competency-based education courses that allow students to tackle coursework at their own pace throughout a term—providing even more flexibility for how busy students structure their education experience.
+Our Empowered Learning™ approach features fully online competency-based education courses that allow students to learn by doing real-world projects, rather than tests and papers.
+Students tackle coursework at their own pace throughout a term—providing even more flexibility for how busy students structure their education experience.

 Start your healthcare management education journey

 Now that you know more about what to expect from the Healthcare Management Bachelor’s degree program at Rasmussen University, are you ready to take the next step?
 If so, you undoubtedly have more questions about the enrollment process and what to expect on the road ahead.

 1Time to completion is dependent on number of transfer credits accepted and the number of courses completed each term.

 3Time and cost savings are dependent on the eligible student completing both the Bachelor’s and Master’s degree at Rasmussen University through the Accelerated Master’s Pathway program.
 If a student is not eligible or chooses not to continue on to earn their Master’s degree, the cost for the Bachelor’s program is higher than for our standard Bachelor’s degree program.
 Savings vary based on the student completing courses on a full-time or part-time schedule.